 (EUROPE, 1201 to 1500 CE – continued)

-Ivan I died in 1348.
-Ivan III, whose rule began in 1462, bought the town of Rostov.
+Ivan I died in 1340.
+Ivan III, whose rule began in 1462, bought the town of Rostov, south toward Crimea and the Black Sea.
 He warred against Pskov – a republican merchant town.
-And in the 1470s Ivan III extended his rule through warfare to Novgorod and its territories, Ivan exiling 1,000 wealthy families from Novgorod and replacing them with families from Moscow.
+And in the 1470s Ivan III extended his rule through warfare to Novgorod and its territories.
+Ivan exiled 1,000 wealthy families from Novgorod and replaced them with families from Moscow.

 With Islamic rule having come to Constantinople, Church leaders in Moscow spoke of "Holy Russia" and described Moscow as the "Third Rome."
 Ivan III saw himself as the heir of Rome's emperors – the word tsar (czar) being derived from the word Caesar.
 Ivan III saw Eastern Orthodox Christianity as the one true faith.
 All the Catholic kings in the West, he believed, were heretics.

 In 1480 Ivan III felt strong enough to refuse to pay tribute to the Mongols.
 The Mongols were fighting among themselves, and Ivan was able to make his independence stick.
 He annexed Tver in 1485.
-He maintained friendly relations with the khan in the Crimea.
+He maintained friendly relations with the khan who ruled in the Crimea.
 And with passage through the Crimea, Ivan maintained communications with Islamic Constantinople.
-He was interested in trade and knew its benefits and the benefits of diplomacy, and he opened an embassy in Constantinople in 1495.
+He was interested in trade and knew its benefits and the benefits of diplomacy, and in 1495 he opened an embassy in Constantinople.

 A trend had begun: the rich were getting richer.
 The nobles were buying more land and less land was available to free peasants – not only in Russia but elsewhere in Eastern Europe.
 In Russia, Ivan III gave land away as a reward for military service.
 These new landholders hired people to work their lands, and in 1497 Ivan III accommodated the landowners by limiting the rights of agricultural workers.
 More peasants in Eastern Europe were forced to labor on the estates of nobles and to give an exorbitant amount of their produce to the nobles as rent.